 Shimano has many trademarks for different quality levels and technological features/gimmicks.******

-1997 Shimano Road Group Heirarchy
+1997 Shimano Road Group Hierarchy

 1. Dura Ace